arjungopisetty/FlaskHelm/README.md

 ```

 ## Production
 The chart is running on a GKE cluster.
-The app is available at this free subdomain: [flaskhelloworld.42web.io](flaskhelloworld.42web.io).
+The app is available at this free subdomain: [flaskhelloworld.tk](flaskhelloworld.tk).